 Fermentation is another way to increase the taste of umami in food.
 Although this is the most difficult method to do so, it can also be the most effective.
 This is because the enzymes and microbes released break down protein into amino acids.

-Some examples of this fermentation process are miso (soybeans and rice/barley), soy sauce (soybeans and wheat), and sake (rice).
+Some examples of this fermentation process include miso (soybeans and rice/barley), soy sauce (soybeans and wheat), and sake (rice).
 It’s also possible to add these fermented ingredients to non-fermented foods to increase the overall taste of umami.

 Although civilizations have strived to increase the taste of umami in foods for thousands of years, scientists didn’t come to understand it until the last century.
 But this fifth taste is a mainstay on our palettes and is vital in all manners of dishes.
 Try increasing it in a recipe soon and you’ll notice how important umami is in our world of flavors.